H0key-22/h0key-22.github.io/_pages/about.md

 ---
 **Welcome!**

-I’m currently an undergraduate at **Fudan University** under the guidance of [Prof. Zhongyu Wei](https://scholar.google.com/citations?hl=en&user=AjLDxxgAAAAJ) at **Fudan Disc Lab**, passionately exploring the frontiers of AI.
+I’m a senior student at **Fudan University** under the guidance of [Prof. Zhongyu Wei](https://scholar.google.com/citations?hl=en&user=AjLDxxgAAAAJ) at **Fudan Disc Lab**, passionately exploring the frontiers of AI.
 Currently, I am working as a intern at **Blender Lab** at **University of Illinois Urbana-Champaign** under the supervision of [Prof. Heng Ji](https://scholar.google.com/citations?hl=en&user=z7GCqT4AAAAJ).

 My research focuses on multimodal large-language models and advanced LLM reasoning techniques.
 I’m highly self-motivated and always eager to dive into inspiring new challenges.
-My research interests lies in **tool learning, RL for reasoning and multimodality**.Lately, I’ve been especially excited about leveraging reinforcement learning to push the reasoning capabilities of LLMs even further.
+My research interests lies in **tool learning, RL for reasoning and multimodality**.
+Lately, I’ve been especially excited about leveraging reinforcement learning to push the reasoning capabilities of LLMs even further.

 Feel free to reach out to me to explore potential research opportunities together.